Acute exacerbations of COPDPosted on: 11 Aug 2016

-Chronic obstructive pulmonary disease (COPD) caused 29,776 deaths in the United Kingdom in 2012, according to the British Lung Foundation.1 Acute exacerbations of chronic lung disease accounted for 190,000 hospital admissions in England in 2014-2015, the second-highest cause of hospital admission in that period.2
+Chronic obstructive pulmonary disease (COPD) caused 29,776 deaths in the United Kingdom in 2012, according to the British Lung Foundation.1 There were 190,000 hospital admissions in England in 2014–15 as a result of acute exacerbations of chronic lung disease – the second-highest cause of hospital admission in that period.2

 The Global Initiative for Lung Disease (GOLD) defines an exacerbation of COPD as:

 ‘…an acute event characterised by a worsening of the patient’s respiratory symptoms that is beyond day-to-day variation and leads to a change in medication.’3

 The 2010 ECLIPSE study demonstrated that the rate of COPD exacerbations was variable, from an average of 0.85 events per year in patients with moderate airflow limitation to 2.0 events per year in those with severe airflow limitation.4

 Bert is a 75-year-old retired fitter who lives by himself.
 He was diagnosed as having COPD 10 years ago.
 He also suffers from osteoarthritis of the knees, for which he takes paracetamol when needed.
 He usually has mild breathlessness on exertion and takes salbutamol as relief medication administered via metered-dose inhaler (MDI) and tiotropium given regularly once per day via a dry-powder inhaler (DPI).
 Over the last two days he has rapidly become short of breath on dressing, and he is using his salbutamol every 4 hours.
 He has also started coughing up green sputum.